Log Output Adapter

 General Tab

-Name: Use this field to specify or change the component's name, which must be unique in the application.
-The name must contain only alphabetic characters, numbers, and underscores, and no hyphens or other special characters.
+Name: Use this required field to specify or change the name of this instance of this component.
+The name must be unique within the current EventFlow module.
+The name can contain alphanumeric characters, underscores, and escaped special characters.
+Special characters can be escaped as described in Identifier Naming Rules.
 The first character must be alphabetic or an underscore.

-Class: A field that shows the fully qualified class name that implements the functionality of this adapter.
-Use this class name when loading the adapter in StreamSQL programs with the APPLY JAVA statement.
-You can right-click this field and select Copy from the context menu to place the full class name in the system clipboard.
+Class name: Shows the fully qualified class name that implements the functionality of this adapter.
+If you need to reference this class name elsewhere in your application, you can right-click this field and select Copy from the context menu to place the full class name in the system clipboard.

-Enable Error Output Port: Select this check box to add an Error Port to this component.
+Enable Error Output Port: Select this checkbox to add an Error Port to this component.
 In the EventFlow canvas, the Error Port shows as a red output port, always the last port for the component.
-See Using Error Ports and Error Streams to learn about Error Ports.
+See Using Error Ports to learn about Error Ports.

-Description: Optionally enter text to briefly describe the component's purpose and function.
-In the EventFlow canvas, you can see the description by pressing Ctrl while the component's tooltip is displayed.
+Description: Optionally, enter text to briefly describe the purpose and function of the component.
+In the EventFlow Editor canvas, you can see the description by pressing Ctrl while the component's tooltip is displayed.

 Adapter Properties Tab